 Individuals with diabetes in CKD Stage 3 and 4 should never advance to Stage 5 (End Stage Renal Disease) and dialysis.
 Those in Stage 3A will most likely begin to improve their kidney function.

 The cells in the eyes are particularly sensitive to glucose metabolism.
-Most patients who were experiencing vision problems due to their diabetes report improved vision after just a few APT sessions.
+Most patients who were experiencing vision problems due to their diabetes report improved vision after just a few MII sessions.
 This includes color recognition and brightness.

 Patients with diabetic retinopathy can expect to avoid further laser treatment.
 Depending on the severity of their current condition, they should expect improving eye health and significant vision improvement.

-The heart muscle responds very well to the APT therapy and increased carbohydrate metabolism.
+The heart muscle responds very well to the MII treatment and increased carbohydrate metabolism.
 The heart especially enjoys carbohydrate metabolism because there is no need for the extra oxygen required for lipid and free fatty acid metabolism.
 That is why diabetes heart disease (cardiomyopathy) is a major problem which does not respond well to tight glucose control.
 (In fact, tight glucose control worsens diabetic heart disease and has been reported to cause more frequent heart attacks).
-APT patients with low ejection fractions can expect to improve dramatically and return to significantly higher ejection fractions and higher energy levels.
+MII patients with low ejection fractions can expect to improve dramatically and return to significantly higher ejection fractions and higher energy levels.
 This reduces the chances of congestive heart failure which is the cause of many diabetic deaths.